apigee/apigeelint/README.md

 Bundles, Policies, ProxyEndpoints, and more.

 The tool can report results out to the console, or to a file.
-The tool can ingest from an exploded directory, or from a zipped bundle.
+The tool can ingest from a directory containing the proxy bundle, or from a zipped bundle.

 ## Installation